pepijndevos/pepijndevos.github.com/_posts/2022-01-01-keep-track-of-how-much-you-drink-with-lego.markdown

 Well turns out reading a TTY from Gnome JavaScript is a bit painful because there don't seem to be any functions to configure it.
 It would also randomly close and reset for some reason.
 In the end I shelled out to `stty` to set up the TTY to not block and then just get the whole contents of it.
-In the process I learned that you JS extension can definitely hang and crash your entire Gnome shell.
+In the process I learned that a JS extension can definitely hang and crash your entire Gnome shell.
 Great design that.

 So that's it, right?
 Throw the code on Github, job done.
 Well, except I decided that in the name of reproducibility, I should make building instructions for the Lego cup holder.
 I used to sell Lego Mindstorms building instructions, so I've done it before... many years ago.